BIDS/repro-case-studies/case-studies/arokem.md

 The level of confidence that I have in my results is quite high.
 That helps me sleep well at night.

-## Are there any best practices that you'd recommend for researchers in your field?

 ## Would you recommend any specific resources for learning more about reproducibility?

 There are several papers that provide guidelines for reproducibility with a